Symptoms & Causes of Weak Bladder Muscles

 Nerve Damage

 Problems with the nervous system are a common cause of UI, particularly for types like urge incontinence.
 Nervous carry messages from the bladder to the brain in order to let it know regarding bladder is full.
 In addition, nerves also carry messages from the brain to the bladder telling muscles either to tighten or release.
 Ultimately brain decides if it is an acceptable time to urinate or not.
-Functional incontinence can occur due to problem sending message or getting message from brain to bladder or sphincter.
+Functional incontinence occurs when a person cannot reach the toilet in time due to mobility, cognitive, or environmental limitations, despite normal bladder function.

 Bladder Nerves and muscles can be affected by: